carbidethegreate/obo2/docs/PROJECT_PLAN.md

 	3. Code owners require at least one reviewer for every OnlyFans request wrapper.
 	4. Squash merge into main, auto‑deploy to staging.
 	5. Tags – bump minor version every merged epic, patch for hot‑fixe
-        6. Validate package.json syntax after edits using jq . package.json or an online JSON linter.
+        6. Validate package.json syntax after edits using jq . package.json or use an online JSON linter.

 10. Testing Strategy